- 1. Test for basic tablet app quality

 element in your app.

-After you've done the work to create an rich, optimized UI for your tablet app, make sure that you let your customers know about it!
+After you've created a rich, optimized UI for your tablet app, make sure that you let your customers know about it!
 Here are some key ways to promote your tablet app to users on Google Play.

 Upload screenshots of your tablet UI